Darren Kennedy: Broadcasting

-Kennedy began his career in Ireland as a reporter on the Gerry Ryan show 2FM and TV’s Operation Transformation on RTÉ One, and hosted celebrity entertainment series #Trending on RTÉ 2 and regularly presented on ITV 1's This Morning alongside Holly Willoughby and Phillip Schofield.
+Kennedy began his career in Ireland as a reporter on the Gerry Ryan show 2FM and TV's Operation Transformation on RTÉ One, and hosted celebrity entertainment series #Trending on RTÉ 2 and regularly presented on ITV 1's This Morning alongside Holly Willoughby and Phillip Schofield.

 He co-created and presented 'Gay Daddy', and co-presented and devised The Unemployables series with Jennifer Maguire.
-Well known and respected for his aesthetic & sense of style, his home was featured in Celebrity Home of The Year on RTE One and he hosted the six-part series Buyers Bootcamp and “Dream House”, both on Virgin Media.
+Well known and respected for his aesthetic & sense of style, his home was featured in Celebrity Home of The Year on RTE One and he hosted the six-part series Buyers Bootcamp and Dream House, both on Virgin Media.

 In 2019 he was a contestant on Dancing With The Stars.
 In March 2020, he was announced as one of the Fab Five on BBC One's new flagship makeover series You Are What You Wear with Rylan Clark.
 In January 2021, he took part in Celebrity Mastermind.

-As of January 2023, he is presenting 'Celebrity Closets' from Los Angeles on ITV's Lorraine, where he interviews celebrities at home as they take viewers on a trip down memory lane via their wardrobes.
+As of January 2023, he is presenting Celebrity Closets from Los Angeles on ITV's Lorraine, where he interviews celebrities at home as they take viewers on a trip down memory lane via their wardrobes.

-In April 2023, Kennedy launched his podcast 'The Number' which he created, produces and hosts.
+In April 2023, Kennedy launched his podcast The Number which he created, produces and hosts.
 On it he explores the question can a life be measured in numbers?
 Each week, he asks his guests their seven most significant numbers and how they've shaped their lives.

-In June 2024, Kennedy became guest co-host of Virgin Media Television 's flagship live evening talk show The Six O Clock Show.
-He continues to appear regularly throughout the year.
+Kennedy is on-going regular guest co-host of Virgin Media Television's flagship live evening talk show The Six O Clock Show.
 The lively evening talk show features a mix of chat, live music, cooking, entertainment, showbiz, human interest and consumer technology news.
+His interview alongside co-host Katja Mia with Nikki Hayes as she opened up on her struggles with mental health and her journey to recovery was nominated for an Audience Choice Award at the 2025 Shine Mental Health Media Awards.

 In 2024, he became a regular contributor to NBC's Access Daily.

 In October 2024, Kennedy was appointed Contributing Editor to The Daily.

+In June 2026, Kennedy launched "Heyy Gay!", a digital first LGBTQ dating series for which he serves as creator, executive producer and host.
+The format follows Kennedy as the ultimate IRL wingman.
+It focuses on spontaneous, face to face matchmaking as an alternative to dating apps.
+The first "Heyy Gay!" soirée took place in July 2026 in Los Angeles.

-He writes a hugely popular weekly Interior Design column in the Sunday Independent LIFE magazine.
+He writes a popular weekly Interior Design column in the Sunday Independent LIFE magazine.

 He is a prominent voice on LGBT rights and activism.